How HGH May Affect High Blood Pressure

 In a later study Dr. Bengtsson saw the high blood pressure (hypertension) in healthy obese males decrease when given human growth hormone therapy.

-The patients in the study done by Dr. Edmund Chein and Dr. L. Cass Terry also experienced decreases in their high blood pressure with HGH therapy.
+The patients in the study done by Dr. Edmund Chein and Dr. L. Cass Terry also experienced decreases in their high blood pressure with HGH therapy.2

-Over the past 16 years I have heard a good many reports from clients saying they have seen improvements in their blood pressure while taking our homeopathic HGH products.
+Over the past 24 years we have heard a good many reports from clients saying they have seen improvements in their blood pressure while taking our homeopathic HGH supplements.

-On our dosage instructions page I discuss taking our HGH products if you have health conditions, including high blood pressure.
+This site contains information about taking our HGH supplements if you have health conditions, including high blood pressure.
+Please click below for more information.

-Of course those with hypertension should consult their private healthcare provider before taking any health product or supplement.
+Of course those with any type of blood pressure issue should consult their private healthcare provider before taking any health product or supplement.

 Also, anyone taking medication for hypertension should monitor their blood pressure while on any HGH therapy, especially during the first few months.

-If the HGH therapy does help to stabilize and decrease a patient's blood pressure, yet the patient is still taking the same dose of blood pressure medication, there is a chance the patient's blood pressure may possibly become low (hypotension).
-In this case the patient's doctor may need to decrease his/her BP medication.
+If the HGH therapy does help to stabilize and decrease a patient's high blood pressure, yet the patient is still taking the same dose of blood pressure medication, there is a chance the patient's blood pressure may possibly become low (hypotension).
+In this case the patient's doctor should be consulted as he/she may need to decrease the patient's dose of BP medication.

 Some common symptoms of hypotension (low blood pressure) are feeling faint, weakness, and/or becoming dizzy, especially upon standing.